TurboVega/ogege/memory_map.md

 The background image and sprites both use the main color palette

-## Character Array
+## Small Text Array
-Each character is composed of a 4 bit palette index and an 8 bit font ROM index.
+Each character is composed of a 4 bit palette index and an 8 bit font array index.
+Characters can be shown in 16 foreground colors, distinct from the 16 background colors, according to the current palette.

+## Large Text Array
+Each character is composed of a 4 bit palette index and a 7 bit font array index.
 Characters can be shown in 16 foreground colors, distinct from the 16 background colors, according to the current palette.

 ## Small Font
 Each pixel in the 8x8 pixel character is defined as a 3-bit transparency value.
 This allows characters to be shown with some amount of anti-aliasing.
 Each of the